DragonL40/logseq/pages/Covariance Matrix Adaptation Evolution Strategy.md

 - In contrast to quasi-Newton methods, the CMA-ES does not use or approximate gradients and does not even presume or require their existence.
 This makes the method feasible on non-smooth and even non-continuous problems, as well as on multimodal and/or noisy problems.
 - ### Invariance Properties
 	- Invariance to order preserving transformations of the objective function value.
-	- invariance to angle preserving transformations of the search space -
+	- Invariance to angle preserving transformations of the search space (including rotation, reflection, and translation).
+-
+	-